sbunivedu/PHP_MySQL/README.md

   AND last_name = 'Cruise';
 ```

 The query can be defined as a concatenated string in PHP.
-Note that `.` is the cancatenation operator in PHP and we need to insert spaces properly so that the query string look right to the DBMS.
+Note that the substrings are stitched together using `.`, which is the cancatenation operator in PHP.
+We need to insert spaces properly so that the query string look right to the DBMS.
 ```php
 $sql =
   "SELECT name, year FROM actors, movies, roles".